This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Most assured tenants of housing associations don’t have a statutory Right to Bu y.
 Some assured tenants may have a ‘preserved Right to Buy’ if they were secure tenants of the local authority when ownership of their homes transferred to a housing association.

-Assured tenants who don’t have a statutory Right to Buy might have a statutory Right to Acquire if their home was built after April 1997 with public funding.
-There are exemptions to the Right to Acquire, e.g. where the property is in a designated rural area.
+Assured tenants who don’t have a statutory Right to Buy might have a statutory Right to Acquire (RTA) if their home was built after April 1997 with public funding.
+There are exemptions to the RTA, eg where the property is in a designated rural area.
 The RTA offers a less generous discount to eligible tenants.

 A voluntary Right to Buy (VRTB) for housing association tenants (England)